-There comes a time when you must face the reality: not every conversation you will engage in will be one of grand existential truths.
-Sometimes, it’s just destined to be much smaller in scale.
+There comes a time when you must face the reality – not every conversation you engage in will be one of grand existential truths.
+Sometimes, it’s destined to be more bite-sized in scale.
 And that’s perfectly fine.
-But how does one carry on in this far more casual form of verbal exchanges without making oneself cringe with disgust literally the minute after it has ended?
+But how does one carry on in this casual brand of verbal exchanges without making oneself cringe with disgust literally the minute after it has ended?

 Here’s how you can master the vital art of small talk.